“I accept chaos, I’m not sure whether it accepts me.”

 When we got back from Naples, my sister came to visit.
-She, her husband and that lippy threenager she calls my nephew, who absolutely adored the chef (naturally) spent some long overdue time together and took LOTS of selfies.
+She, her husband and that lippy threenager she calls my nephew, and took LOTS of selfies.
 LOTS.

 As lovely as it was to see the three of them together again.
 The last time I saw my nephew he couldn’t even talk, he was just a cuddly ball of fat and giggles.
 But I can’t deny it, seeing Nikki again for the first time in three years warmed my heart.

 October rolled around and I…wait, what did I do?
 Oh yeah.
 I shaved part of my head.
 Don’t ask me why – that’s a silly question.
 Was I losing my mind a little?
 Maybe.
 But my edges were jacked up and I wanted to be rid of them because I looked like I had gotten into a bar fight with a Bic razor blade, so I just shaved them all off.

 Actually, this was in September now that I think about it – but September was a busy month, so I’m breaking it up a bit.